Voronoi-Studios/GridWave/docs/Core/Nodes/5_Feature.md

 <img class="node" src="https://github.com/Voronoi-Studios/GridWave/raw/main/docs/Images/Nodes/MultiAttemptFeature.png" alt="MultiAttemptFeature"/>

 Defines how many attempts (default: 1) he is allowed to make.
 A fresh attempt is started after the maximum Backtracks (default: 5k) are reached.
+* New Attempts Behavor: [PLACEHOLDER] Behavior when starting a new attempt after reaching the maximum number of backtracking steps.
+  * RETRY will simply start over with the same settings until MaxAttempts is reached.
+  * The SIMPLIFY_X% options will remove a sub percentage of base tiles from the pool after each failed attempt.
+  * The SIMPLIFY_INCRIMENTAL option will increase the percentage unitl it successfully generates a layout or reaches 90% simplification.
+This is the recommended option if you want to ensure a layout is generated, but don't care about the quality of the layout.

 ---